Lower Credit Card Rates: Phone Scam Overview

 The second scenario common with this type of scam will start with an unsolicited phone call from scammers claiming that they can negotiate lower credit card rates on your behalf.
 The first thing they will want to do is collect all of your personal information.
 After they have this information, they will move in and try to get your credit card numbers.
 Usually, these scammers will be very convincing and professional sounding.

-Taking Away the Power of the Scammers
+Taking Away the Scammer's Power

 Your main objective when it comes to this type of scam is how to avoid it.
 If you receive an automated call, all you need to do is just hang up.
 If you don't give the scammers the time of day, they will not be able to pressure you into giving out your personal information.